mspnp/aks-jumpbox-imagebuilder/README.md

 ## :closed_lock_with_key: Security

-This jump box image and its creation process has not been fully hardened.
-For example, the jump box image is pulling package updates from Ubuntu and Microsoft public servers; additionally, Azure CLI, Helm, and Terraform are installed straight from the Internet.
+This jump box image and its creation process has not been hardened.
+For example, the jump box image is pulling package updates from Ubuntu and Microsoft public servers; additionally, Azure CLI, Helm, Terraform, etc are installed straight from the Internet.
 Ensure even processes like these adhere to your organizational policies; pulling updates from your organization's package servers, and storing well-known 3rd party dependencies in trusted locations.
 If all necessary resources have been brought "network-local" the NSG and Azure Firewall allowances can be made even tighter.
 Also apply any standard OS hardening procedures your organization requires for privileged access machines.
 A jump box is an attack vector that needs to be considered when evaluating any particular access solution.

 ## See also